Ethiopian Christmas: Gena

-Gena (ገና) or Qarsa (ቃርሳ) is a traditional field hockey game popular in the Ethiopian highlands.
+Gena (ገና) or Qarsa (ቃርሳ) is a traditional field hockey game popular in the Ethiopian Highlands.

 Gena is a game played in the space between villages, a field of about 100 yards, but with no defined boundaries.
-It is played among two teams who attempt to throw a wooden ball in the air and hit it with sticks, the goal being to prevent the opposing team from bring the ball to their village, or score it in your goal.
+It is played among two teams who attempt to throw a wooden ball in the air and hit it with sticks, the goal being to prevent the opposing team from bringing the ball to their village, or scoring it in your goal.